mPisano/MTDCompliance/README.md

 Option 2: For Changes
 1) Download or Fork project from GitHub to local folder on your computer.
 2) Open Acumatica go to Customization Project (SM204505) screen
-3) Create new Project with name FinancialDashboards
+3) Create new Project with name HmrcVat
 4) Open customization project created
 5) On the customization project browser click "Source Control -> Open Project from Folder..."
-6) Choose "<local project folder>/CustomizationProject" where you have downloaded sources
+6) Choose "<local project folder>/HmrcVat" where you have downloaded sources
-7) Make sure that Generic Inquires, Dashboards and Shared Filters appeared
+7) Make sure that DLL and screen are populated
 8) Click "Publish -> Publish Customization Project (Ctrl+Space)"

 Read more about customization functionality here: https://portal.acumatica.com/downloads/mtd/